CUBRID/cubrid-manual/en/sql/schema/table.rst

 .. warning:: You must be careful not to violate constraints (such as a **PRIMARY KEY** or **UNIQUE**) due to changing the initial value of **AUTO_INCREMENT**.

+.. note:: If you change the type of **AUTO_INCREMENT** column, the maximum value is changed, too.
+For example, if you change INT to BIGINT, the maximum value of **AUTO_INCREMENT** is changed from the maximum INT into the maximum BIGINT.

 .. _change-column:

 CHANGE/MODIFY Clauses